popolonfr/Flash-ROM-SCC-Cartridge/README.md

 | Erase Suspend | B0H |     |     |          |     |         |
 | Erase Resume  | 30H |     |     |          |     |         |
 ###### (4) At this stage, the memory address or sector to be accessed must be selected before reading or writing.

+* Reset/Read
+  * There are two ways to achieve the same result: a short version and a long version.
+The short version is sufficient in most cases: writing F0h exits Status mode and returns the device to Read mode.
+The long version requires issuing an extended command sequence that includes the address of the memory location to be read.

 * **Autoselect**
   * This command allows you to retrieve the manufacturer code, device code, and sector protection status.
 This information replaces the flash memory contents and remains accessible until a Reset/Read command is issued.